lineality/Online_Voting_Using_One_Time_Pads/README.md

 ## Questions we are focusing on include the following:
-1. Is secure over-a-network (online) voting possible?
+1. Is secure over-a-network (online) voting possible??
 2. Is it possible for a voter to securely receive a ballot from the voting office over a network (online)?
 3. Is it possible for a voter to submit a ballot securely over a network (online)?
 4. Is it possible for the voting office to securely receive a completed ballot from the voter over a network (online)?